 It is advisable to wait at least 6 months after delivery and the termination of breastfeeding before considering the makeover, to allow the soft tissues to recover as much as possible.

-The mommy makeover is a good option for our Toronto women, for in one surgical setting, most of the tell-tale signs of pregnancies can be erased.
+A mommy makeover is a good option for our Toronto women, for, in one surgical setting, most of the tell-tale signs of pregnancies can be erased.
+If you’re interested in exploring your mommy makeover options, please reach out to me online today.

 Dr. Marc DuPéré, Toronto Aesthetic Plastic Surgeon